Animal Control Bylaw Review

 Why are we being asked about leash on dogs only?
 I have an issue with Cat's roaming through my yard, dirtying up patio furniture and shedding their hair.
 It seems to me you should be asking about leashes for dogs and cats.

-holmesjw asked almost 4 years agoHello and thank you for the question.
+holmesjw asked about 4 years agoHello and thank you for the question.
 At the time of compiling the survey questions, the issue of leashes for cats was not considered a priority issue.
 The current by-law does contain a provision prohibiting cats from trespassing on private property (Section 4.21).
 Your comment on the matter is appreciated and will be considered along with other comments as we move forward in gathering feedback to inform a new draft by-law.

 -